notfatduck/ledger_script/README.md

 4. Paste your actual Discord webhook link into the Value field and save.

 ## Important
-* **Exact Math Required:** The script relies on clean math to work.
-If a person's rate is $20 a month, and they send $40, the script knows to check off two months.
-If they send $25, the script will reject it and log an error because it is not a clean multiple of their rate.
 * **Memory Cleanup:** The script remembers which emails it has already processed so it does not double-count payments.
 It clears this memory every 30 days to prevent your Google account from running out of storage space.
 * **Manual Adjustments:** If you ever need to manually adjust someone's timeline, you can just click the checkboxes in the `History` tab yourself.
 The `Summary` tab will automatically recalculate their balance based on the total number of checked boxes.